wazuh/wazuh-dashboard/.github/ISSUE_TEMPLATE/compatibility_request.md

 ---
 name: Compatibility request
-about: Suggest supporting a new platform version OpenSearch
+about: Suggest supporting a new version of OpenSearch
 title: 'Compatibility with OpenSearch (version)'
-labels: compatibility
+labels: compatibility, level/task, type/research
 assignees: ''

 ---